 Licenses, Certifications, and Registrations

-Audiologists must be licensed in all states; requirements vary by state.
+Audiologists must be licensed in all states.
+Requirements vary by state but typically include having earned an Au.D. from an accredited program.
 For specific requirements, contact your state’s licensing board for audiologists.

 Communication skills.
 Audiologists need to communicate test results, diagnoses, and proposed treatments, so patients clearly understand the situation and options.
 They also may need to work with other healthcare providers and education specialists regarding patient care.

 Compassion.
 Audiologists work with people who are having problems with hearing or balance.
 They should be supportive of patients and their families.

 Critical-thinking skills.
 Audiologists must concentrate when testing a patient’s hearing and be able to analyze each patient's situation, to offer the best treatment.
 They must also be able to provide alternative plans, when patients do not respond to initial treatment.

 Patience.
 Audiologists must work with patients who may need a lot of time and special attention.